raspberrypilearning/not-hotdog-train/en/step_1.md

 ### 'Not Hotdog' training images

-Drag and drop these images into the `hotdog` class in your machine learning model:
+Drag and drop these images into the `nothotdog` class in your machine learning model:

 ![not a picture of a hotdog](images/301.jpg)
 ![not a picture of a hotdog](images/302.jpg)